cornell-zhang/heurigym/technology_mapping/README.md

 Here we consider the structural mapping problem, which consider the circuit graph as a given and find a covering of the graph with K-input subgraphs corresponding to LUTs.

-Traditional approaches include cut enumeration, where potential K-feasible cuts (subgraphs with at most K inputs) are identified and selected to form an optimal cover of the network.
-The mapping process must ensure that the resulting network correctly implements the original logic function while minimizing resource usage.

-Here our optimization target is to minimize the number of LUTs, which represents the area of the mapped logic network.
+Our optimization target is to minimize the number of LUTs, which represents the area of the mapped logic network.
 This is an NP-hard problem.

 In this problem, we specify K = 6.